Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-3. Create a Query to JOIN Alert_Param Table with the Main_Table on the Key Fields (Supplier Code, Invoice Number & Invoice Date) in BE Database to pick the records that match for sending Alerts.
+3. Create a Query to JOIN the Alert_Param Table with the Main_Table on the Key Fields (Supplier Code, Invoice Number & Invoice Date) in the BE Database to pick the records that match for sending Alerts.

 SELECT DISTINCTROW Alert_Param.*